bsdevlin/fpga_snark_prover/README.md

 FPGA SNARK prover targeting the bn128 curve.
 ======================

-This repo contains the results of an Ethereum grant into developing a FPGA SNARK prover.
-The project is still in progress.
+This repo contains the results of an Ethereum project into developing a FPGA SNARK prover (still in progress).

 ## Project goals ##